tininha94/tininha94/README.md

 I'm a newbie developer with a lot of willingness to learn.
 I'm passionate about new technologies and I'm very interested in web and mobile development, specially Back-end.
-I seek to work and develop in projects that challenge me and stimulate my continuous growth.
+I seek to work and develop projects that challenge me and stimulate my continuous growth.
 I'm here to learn and to contribute.

 <h3>Writing :computer: </h3>